helm/community/hips/hip-00xx-sequencing.md

 ## Abstract

-This HIP is to propose a new featureset in Helm 4 to provide Application developers, who create heam charts for their applications, a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.
+This HIP is to propose a new featureset in Helm 4 to provide Application developers, who create helm charts for their applications, a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.

 ## Motivation